vxm52/virufy2.github.io/README.md

 The current solution is to have the `gh-pages` branch hold only the contents in `public/` and deploy the `gh-pages` branch.

+❗This is temporary, there are some issues with this method regarding the CNAME commit that's created when you add a custom domain on GitHub

 To keep the deployed website up to date with master:

 1. Make sure your local `master` branch is up to date